prebid/prebid-server-java/docs/config-app.md

 - `metrics.console.interval` - interval in seconds between successive sending metrics.

 For `prometheus` backend type available next options:
+- `metrics.prometheus.enabled` - if equals to `true` then prometheus reporter will be started
-- `metrics.prometheus.port` - if a port is specified a prometheus reporter will start on that port
+- `metrics.prometheus.port` - prometheus reporter port
+- `metrics.prometheus.namespace` - optional namespace prefix for metrics
+- `metrics.prometheus.subsystem` - optional subsystem prefix for metrics

 It is possible to define how many account-level metrics will be submitted on per-account basis.
 See [metrics documentation](metrics.md) for complete list of metrics submitted at each verbosity level.